lambdagrid/lambdagrid-mfi/docs/api-reference/ReactViews.md

-# API Reference for ReactViews
+# API Reference for ReactViews package

 The ReactViews package can be accessed via the `ping` API: